-If you are considering adopting, you will be required to complete an application and undergo a screening process.
+If you are considering adopting, you will be required to complete an adoption application and undergo a screening process.
 This determines that the pet is a good match for you, your home and your lifestyle.
 We also discuss the details of your situation with you in depth.
 For example, if you rent, we would need to know that your landlord approves of pet ownership.
-If you have children and pets in your family, we'll make sure the adopted pet is compatible.
+If you have children and pets in your family, we’ll make sure the adopted pet is compatible.
 The Humane Society reserves the right to deny any adoption application for any reason.
 Applicants must show a current valid ID and are subject to a background check.

 (Dogs require an additional $6 fee for the purchase of a rabies tag.)

 - Rabies vaccination

 - De-worming treatments

 - Heartworm testing (adult dogs only), FIV/Leukemia testing (cats only)

 - Humane Society ID tag

 - Follow-up communication with our Adoption Counselors to make sure your new pet is adjusting well